 Weatherford Public Library Gardens

-In late 2005, Dale Fleeger, Director of Library Services, and Judy Schmidt, PCMGA President, developed an idea for beds at the library.
+In late 2005, Dale Fleeger, who was then Director of Library Services, and Judy Schmidt, then PCMGA President, developed an idea for beds at the library.

 Interested Master Gardeners met and developed a plan to construct beds to contain plants identified with literary references.
 The three Phase plan was accepted as a project by the PCMGA board in March of 2006.
 The City of Weatherford Parks and Recreation Department would construct the beds per the approved PCMGA plan to be planted and maintained by PCMGA members.